openkfw/innoverse/README.md

 ## InnoVerse App locally, strapi in Docker

 The most common way to start up the platform is by starting all components with docker, except for the InnoVerse Next.js App.
-For this you can use the `docker-compose.yaml` for strapi & DB.
+For this you can use the `docker-compose.yaml`.

 First, set up the correct env vars: